Free Summer Fireworks Shows in NYC for Families

 New York Philharmonic Concerts in the Parks – Van Cortlandt Park

+The Boogie Down borough leads off the New York Philharmonic's summer concert series this year.
 After the classical program, enjoy a fireworks display.

 This article, originally published in July 2010, is updated annually.